 Visual Basic and Windows NT are trademarks of Microsoft Corporation

-IBM® and DB2® are registered trademarks of International Business Machines Corporation.
+IBM® is a registered trademark, and WebSphere#153; is a trademark, of International Business Machines Corporation.

 UNIX® is a registered trademark of X/Open Company Limited.